abhjha1997/RISC-V/README.md

 #### b) Cycled Calculator with validity:
 ##### i)Validity-

 Validity in TL-verilog is the notion when values of the signal is meaningful.The validity in TL-Verilog is expressed by

 $valid ..?

 ?$valid

 Due to the above argument the waveforms are much easier to interpret and the error checking gets easier.

 ##### ii) Clock gating:
 Most of the power consumption of semiconductor device comes due the continuous clock distribution.
 The transition in the clock burns a lot of power.
 Clock gating avoids toggling of signals.

+TL-verilog produce fined grade gating which can be enhanced by validity, this helps in knowing the valid signals and helps to reduce the clock gating.

+In addition to this two more operation is added to the pipelined Calculator "mem" and "recall".

+"mem" is going to capture the data into the memory

+"recalL" is going to bring back the signal to the main calculator.

 ![image](https://user-images.githubusercontent.com/97835399/155873092-25a7eecc-3335-4a53-9b7d-0604f3b33991.png)
 ![image](https://user-images.githubusercontent.com/97835399/155856453-a76ef2a2-c974-4edf-acc1-d98254ba2193.png)